-This week we completed our Country Singer Packet of plans for civilian athletes.
-The packet contains 8 general fitness plans from the “Country Singer” library plus MTI’s proven Bodyweight Foundation training plan.
+This week we completed our two Country Singer Packets of plans for civilian athletes.
+Each packet contains 5 plans including 4 general fitness plans from the “Country Singer” library plus MTI’s proven Bodyweight Foundation training plan.

 The plans are designed as high level, day-to-day general fitness programming for civilian athletes.
 They deploy the proprietary programming methodology we’ve developed over the years for mountain and tactical athletes, but with necessary modifications needed for athletes who want to do MTI programming, but don’t need mountain or tactical-specific programming.

 Every Country Singer Plan trains the following four fitness attributes concurrently using our Fluid Periodization methodology:

 Each of the other 4 plans in the packets has a slight emphasis one of the fitness attributes.
 For example, Waylon has a slight work capacity emphasis and Loretta has a slight strength emphasis.